 Baby sign language pros and cons

-I’ll outline some of the biggest baby sign language pros and cons, based on years of teaching it to new parents and caregivers, as well as my own experience signing with my two children.
+Below are a few baby sign language pros and cons, based on years of teaching it to others, as well as my own experience signing with my two children.

 CON: It takes some patience